romaneckert/jeneric-core/README.md

 every jeneric application needs the jeneric core package. all other jeneric modules are optional.

-have a look at the test folder, to understand the structure of an jeneric application

 Jeneric needs sponsors!

 ## Future Plans